Do we really need to have all the procurement documents ready “up front”?

 Contracting authorities need to keep in mind that this is an area of the law which is as yet untested by the courts and that the guidance offered by the CCS is an interpretation only of the EU rules as implemented in the UK – there is of course no guarantee that the courts would reach the same conclusion.
 On a literal reading of Regulation 53(1) it clearly states that you need to publish all the procurement documents (as defined) on day one.

-Likelihood of challenge?
+Likelihood of dispute?

 That said, the possibility of a bidder mounting a successful challenge on the basis of a breach of Regulation 53(1) is perhaps remote; a supplier would have to demonstrate somehow that the incomplete publication of the procurement documents on day one meant that it either expressed or failed to express an interest in competing and thereby suffered some quantifiable loss.
 A more likely scenario might be where a bidder brings some wider claim about the loss of an opportunity to bid in a fair and transparent process and uses a perceived failure to comply strictly with Regulation 53(1) as evidence of the lack of transparency.
-It might also be used tactically during the procurement process to put pressure on a contracting authority.
+It might also be used tactically during the procurement dispute process to put pressure on a contracting authority.
 For example, if a new document arrives later on in the process that contains something not previously disclosed, then a bidder may use Regulation 53(1) to lean on the contracting authority, perhaps as a way to seek more time or even to try to force the contracting authority to drop an aspect of their requirement on the basis that it should have been published earlier with the OJEU notice.

 It is also worth noting that it is good practice in any event to prepare a number of the key procurement documents before starting a supplier selection procedure; our experience is that clients who have got the key documents ready pre-OJEU are much less likely to face issues with their procurement process down the line.
 So, there remain good reasons to look at preparing a number of the key procurement documents, in particular the ITT or equivalent, prior to issuing the OJEU notice, and, if a document is finalised and ready, to consider publishing it.
 However, contracting authorities should note that there is limited flexibility to add to or amend the procurement documents once published to bidders.
 In particular, any changes must not be sufficiently material so as to change the nature of the procurement or the specification and, in accordance with Regulation 47, you must always consider whether an extension of time limits is appropriate when procurement documents are amended.